Change management is a big field, and it sounds scary because it says ‘management’, which is what managers do, right?

 - depression; and

 In 2002, American management academics David Elrod and Donald Tippett adapted Kübler-Ross’s model to describe typical responses to change in organisational or work settings.
-They talked of a curve, starting with uncertainty, plunging into a ‘death valley’ [renamed by me as a ‘valley of despair’ rather than death], before rising again as competence boosts confidence and achievements spurs effort (see Figure 1 below).
+They talked of a curve, starting with uncertainty, plunging into a ‘death valley’, re-named in my adaptation as the ‘valley of despair, before rising again as competence boosts confidence and achievements spurs effort.

 When a new and inexperienced team comes together, some of its members might be overwhelmed by: